newaetech/ChipSHOUTER-ballisticgel/README.md

 The SRAM pattern can be something besides the random pattern, but the random pattern ensures "odd" corruptions (such as shorting address lines etc) will easily be caught.

 ## Building Firmware

 The firmware is built using Atmel Studio 7, but could also be built on Linux using an ARM toolchain.

 ## Legal

 Ballistic Gel is part of the ChipSHOUTER project (which is itself related to the ChipWhisperer project).
-It is also known as the CW521 target board, as documented at https://wiki.newae.com .
+It is also known as the CW521 target board.

 Ballistic Gel is an open-source project, and is released with the GPL license.
 Assembled boards can be purchased from NewAE Technology Inc at https://store.newae.com .